 And This is Only the Beginning

 Edge computing presents an incredible incremental growth opportunity for IoT development and data processing.
-To learn more about IoT, check out the IEEE Guide to the Internet of Things, our series of eight training courses designed to give your organization critical foundational knowledge.
+To learn more about edge computing, check out the IEEE Introduction to Edge Computing course program, designed to give your organization critical foundational knowledge.

 Ray, Tiernan.
 (2 Mar 2018).
 Apple, Tesla to Lead ‘Edge’ Computing, Says Gugenheim.
 Barron’s.